 Besides teaching students about family and consumer science topics, home economics teachers also notate student progress in the classroom.
 Some teachers also provide students with one-on-one counseling concerning life and career choices.
 Home economics teachers usually report to administrative staff members to discuss topics such as student test scores, student club activities and other teacher committee projects.

-From 2008-2018, the BLS predicted that career and technical education teachers, also know as vocational teachers, in general would experience a job growth rate of nine percent.
-Certain grade levels are expected to experience slower rates of growth.
-Open positions for vocational teachers at middle schools are only expected to grow by three percent, while positions for vocational teachers at secondary schools were expected to grow by only one percent over the 2010-2020 decade, according to the BLS.
+From 2010-2020, the BLS predicted that career and technical education teachers, also know as vocational teachers, in general would experience a job growth rate of two percent; however, the growth rate can vary depending on the grade level taught.
+Open positions for career and technical education teachers at middle schools are expected to grow by nine percent, while positions for teachers at secondary schools are expected to grow by only one percent over the 2010-2020 decade, according to the BLS.

-In May 2010, the BLS salary statistics reported that home economics teachers working at middle schools earned an annual median salary of $54,220.
-In comparison, the BLS reported career and technical education teachers employed by secondary schools earned an annual median salary of $54,310 during that same year.
+In May 2012, the BLS salary statistics reported that career and technical education teachers working at middle schools earned an annual median salary of $54,220.
+In comparison, the BLS reported career and technical education teachers employed by secondary schools earned an annual median salary of $55,160 during that same year.

 Home Economics Teacher Education Requirements

 Although teaching requirements differ between states, applicants often need to hold a bachelor's degree related to family and consumer science.
 Family and consumer science degree programs include coursework in family finances, consumer life skills, lifespan development, apparel production, food preparation and nutrition.
 Many degree programs allow students to choose concentration areas, including child development, teaching, consumer science and fashion merchandising.